 How do I Coordinate Military Funeral Honors?

 Family members of the deceased veteran should first notify their funeral director of their desire to have Military Funeral Honors rendered.
-There is no cost to the veteran's family to have Military Funeral Honors provided by the:
+Funeral Directors or family members can contact the resources provided request funeral honors for their loved one.
+There is no cost to the veteran's family to have Military Funeral Honors.